Proxy locations

 For a visual representation of how to set up and manually test Web Scraper API, check the video below.

-You can also check how Web Scraper API works in our Scraper APIs Playground, accessible via the dashboard.
+You can also check how Web Scraper API works in our Scraper APIs Playground, which is accessible via the dashboard.

 Integration methods

-The example above implements the Realtime integration method.
+The examples above implement the Realtime integration method.
 With Realtime, you can send your request and receive data back on the same open HTTPS connection straight away.

 You can integrate Web Scraper API using one of the three methods: